 Overview

-Jillian Dent represents individuals in privacy, consumer, and civil rights class-action litigation.
-As a former corporate defense attorney and judicial law clerk, she brings a well-rounded litigation acumen to her cases; clients benefit from her ability to assess cases from multiple perspectives in order to develop and pursue the best strategic courses of action.
+Jillian Dent represents individuals in consumer, privacy, and products class-action litigation.
+As a former corporate defense attorney and judicial law clerk, she brings a well-rounded litigation acumen to her cases; clients benefit from her ability to assess cases from multiple perspectives to develop and pursue the best strategic courses of action.

 Among her recent results: